illinoistech-itm/jhajek/itmd-521/labs/chapter-06/Readme.md

 ```

 - Parse the initially assigned text file
-- Save this as a .csv uncompressed to the location: `.save("hdfs://namenode/user/controller/your-hawk-id-here/20/")`
+- Save this as a .csv uncompressed to the location: `.save("hdfs://namenode/user/controller/your-hawk-id-here/00/save-file-action")`  (00 is whichever dataset you were assigned to)
 - Open the newly saved CSV file for reading again and print the schema and .count() values
   - Place screenshot
 - Save the dataframe as a csv file compressed with snappy